TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Date/Index.rst

 DATE mark
 ~~~~~~~~~

-The mark DATE is displayed above the middle column of our website.
+The DATE mark is located above the middle column of our website.
 It should display the current date.

 So basically we only want to output a short string, like a text, but it should get its content dynamically.
-This kind of magic is possible with the function stdWrap. stdWrap is available for many properties and also for some objects.
+This kind of magic is possible with the :ref:`stdWrap <t3tsref:stdwrap>` function.

 Let us define DATE as a TEXT object: